solana-foundation/developer-content/docs/toolkit/projects/anchor-init.md

 title: Basic Anchor Programs
 sidebarSortOrder: 2
 sidebarLabel: Basic Anchor
+seoTitle: "How to create a Solana program with Anchor"
 description:
   "How to set up a new Anchor workspace for Solana program development for beginners."